Irrigation Water pumps

 Surface pumps.
 All generator pumps (petrol and diesel) are surface pumps.
 They work out of the water during operation.
 We have solar-powered and electric powered surface pumps.
 They pump water in all directions; vertically, horizontally and diagonally

 Submersible pumps.
 These work in the water during operation.
 They pump water vertically from a well, borehole, reservoir, lake, river or from an underground tank.
 All have stainless steel plates and are either solar or electric powered.

 - Categorization by power

 Solar pumps.
 They use energy from the sun converted into an electric current.
 This energy is provided by solar panels.
 The number of solar panels to use depends on the amount of power required by the pump.

 Electric pumps.
 They use electric power from the grid.
-We have single phase and 3 phase pumps.
-The former will work with a single phase electric setting, and the latter will only work with a 3 phase electric setting.
+We have a single phase and 3 phase pumps.
+The former will work with a single-phase electric setting, and the latter will only work with a 3 phase electric setting.